Updated August 2019

 C. After the Regional Meeting, the CA must:

-McGladrey provides funds annually to support the program that recognizes outstanding faculty advisors to Beta Alpha Psi.
+RSM US LLP provides funds annually to support the program that recognizes outstanding faculty advisors to Beta Alpha Psi.
 They have given the authority to BAP’s Board of Directors to identify, screen, and select the recipients of this award.
-These awards will be presented at both the American Accounting Association annual meeting at the Tuesday lunch and the Beta Alpha Psi annual meeting.
+These awards will be presented at both the American Accounting Association annual meeting and the Beta Alpha Psi annual meeting.

 The process by which FAs are nominated and the forms to complete are found on BAP’s website.
 Chapters must submit a completed online nomination form and service spread sheet (uploaded through online form) no later than April 1.